When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Ziwi is a brand of cat food that uses a unique air-drying process to create a kibble that is unlike any other.
 Made from free-range New Zealand beef.
 We are discussing the beef recipe, but the company offers five protein choices in total.
 Along with beef, they have free-range chicken, venison, lamb, and mackerel & lamb.
 All recipes are 96% meat, with no grains or sugars added.

 We love that the dry food from Ziwi is a delicious, ready-to-serve, raw alternative in a kibble-type form.
-Additionally, the addition of mussels makes this a top choice.
+Additionally, the addition of mussels makes Ziwi a top choice.
 Full of flavor and nutrition and made with great care.
 312 calories per scoop.

 Tiki Cat Born Carnivore Chicken & Egg Grain-Free

 Tiki Cat Born Carnivore Deboned Chicken and Egg is a high protein, low carb recipe that felines love.
-This baked kibble is high in protein and low in fiber.
+The baked kibble is high in protein and low in fiber.
 It is easy to digest and contains no corn, wheat, soy, or grains.
 All ingredients are non-GMO.

 Protein comes from deboned chicken, chicken meal, dehydrated chicken, dried eggs, and chicken fat.
 Plenty of good protein and no fillers or hard-to-digest plant materials.
 Best for adult cats, over one year.